EffectConnect/MarketplacesPluginPS17/Readme.md

     - log files keep track of several processes within the Prestashop Plugin and can be used by the EffectConnect support team for troubleshooting in case functionality does not work as expected
   - Command: ```ec:clean-files```
   - Recommended to run: once a day

+- Queue shipments (optional)
+  - In case you use an external plugin for processing shipments, it is possible that the EffectConnect Marketplaces plugin will not be able to pickup the shipment or tracking number hook and therefore orders will not be updated in EffectConnect Marketplaces whenever an order is shipped.
+In this case, you can add an extra process that keeps track of shipped orders and add them to the export queue.
+  - Command: ```ec:queue-shipments```
+  - Recommended to run: every 15 minutes